-(If there is any student in this class who has need for special accommodations for test-taking one-taking please feel free to come and discuss this with me.)
+(If there is any student in this class who has need for special accommodations for test-taking or note taking, please feel free to come and discuss this with me.)

-25% Term paper 20 pages (typed and in proper form with a minimum of 15 references) on the Americans with Disabilities Act of 1990.
-As an alternative to the term paper you may do a community service project in which you commit a minimum of 40 hours of training (training may count for no more than 25% of the time required for this project) and volunteer work this option is not as easy as it seems).
+Term paper 20 pages (typed and in proper form with a minimum of 15 references) on the Americans with Disabilities Act of 1990.
+As an alternative to the term paper you may do a community service project in which you commit a minimum of 40 hours of training (training may count for no more than 25% of the time required for this project) and volunteer work (this option is not as easy as it seems).
 First it will be your responsibility to find a suitable placement and further you must fulfill all of the organization's requirements.
 I will provide a verification and evaluation form for completion by the volunteer organization's supervisor to fill out).
 Additionally, there will be a number of short written assignments that must be done while performing the service learning project.
 This option must be initiated within the first three weeks of class to be valid.
 Further information on this option will be given in the second week of class.
 Please note that if you are not able to complete this option within the time limits of this semester a grade of "I" will be assigned.
 This requirement, paper or service learning, will be graded on a pass/fail basis.
-Due Date for paper: April 26, 2001-NO LATE PAPERS WILL BE ACCEPTED.
+Due Date for paper: December 3, 2001-NO LATE PAPERS.
+Outline and list of references due September 17, 2002 No late papers WILL BE ACCEPTED.
 Failure to complete this requirement will result in a two (2) grade penalty.